MiraFinkel/Curve-fever-AI/README.md

 support
 -------
-For any questions or comments, feel free to email me at danielrotem33@gmail.com
+For any questions or comments, feel free to email us at danielrotem33@gmail.com or mirafinkel@gmail.com